 This is My Wonderful Face

-Forthcoming August 2025, Capstone Editions
+August 2025, Capstone Editions

 "Bodies come in all shapes and sizes.
 Not one size or shape or type of body is best.
 Your body is the right body for you, so show it some love.
 Every body is different, and every one is worth celebrating."